MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticAppHealthApplicationPerformanceByOSVersion.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsAppHealthAppPerformanceByOSVersion>: The user experience analytics applicaiton performance entity contains app performance details by OS version.
+BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsAppHealthAppPerformanceByOSVersion>: The user experience analytics application performance entity contains app performance details by OS version.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[ActiveDeviceCount <Int32?>]`: The number of devices where the app has been active.
 Valid values -2147483648 to 2147483647